Hausdorff dimension of the arithmetic sum of self-similar sets: Dimension of

-Then at the second step for the $x$-floor we cannot take any block of $D_1$ with length $k$ as $k+k=2k$ and new Matching can appear.
+Then at the second step for the $x$-floor we cannot take any block of $D_1$ with length $k$ as $k+k=2k$ and a new Matching appears.
 Hence for the $x$-floor we can pick only the block with length $2k$.
 Similarly, for the $y$-floor we cannot take a block of $D_2$ with length $k$ as $k+2k=2k+k$, which can generate a new Matching.
 Therefore, we must take a block with length $2k$ for the $y$-floor if we do not want a new Matching to appear.
 The figure now is

-It is easy to find that if we want to avoid the new Matchings in the summed blocks of two floors we cannot choose blocks freely from the second step on.
+It is easy to see that if we want to avoid the new Matchings in the summed blocks of two floors we cannot choose blocks freely from the second step on.
 The figure below illustrates this idea.

-From the analysis above, we see that the sequences in $C$ are eventually periodical.
-Thus, we prove that $C$ is countable. \end{proof} {\value{Lemma}} \begin{Remark} The condition of the lemma is not necessary, for instance, let $D_1=\{k, 2k\}$ and $D_2=\{k,3k\}$.
-We can similarly prove that in this case $C$ is countable. \end{Remark} \begin{Remark} We mentioned in Remark \ref{Noteasy} that we may not find all the Matchings easily.
-However, for the case in this lemma we can find all the Matchings without much calculation. \end{Remark} This lemma enables us to define following IFS.
+From the analysis above, we see that the sequences in $C$ are eventually periodic.
+Thus, we prove that $C$ is countable. \end{proof} \begin{Remark} The condition of the lemma is not necessary, for instance, let $D_1=\{k, 2k\}$ and $D_2=\{k,3k\}$.
+We can similarly prove that in this case $C$ is countable.
+Generally it is not easy to find all the Matchings.
+However, for the case in this lemma we can find all possible Matchings without much calculation. \end{Remark} This lemma enables us to define the following IFS.

 For any $k\in \mathbb{N}^{+}$, let the IFS's of $K_1$ and $K_2$ be

 and

 where $a_i, b_j\in \mathbb{R}^{+}\cup \{0\}$.
 We denote their attractors by $K_1$ and $K_2$ respectively.
 Without loss of generality, we let the convex hull of $K_i$ be $[0, B_i]$, $0\leq i\leq 2$.
 This assumption yields that $f_{i}([0, B_1])\subset [0, B_1]$, $1\leq i\leq n$ and $g_{j}([0, B_2])\subset [0, B_2]$, $1\leq j\leq n$.